Data Connector Microservices

 Each Composer data connector deploys as a standalone Thrift server running in its own Java processing space and registers with Consul and Composer's Service Monitor as a Composer microservice.

-For complete information about Composer data connectors, see Connecting to Data Stores.
+For complete information about Composer data connectors, see Connect Composer v5 to Data Stores.